adamggrim/forecastcmd/README.md

 # Forecast Command

-`forecastcmd` is a Python package for retrieving weather forecasts from NOAA (National Oceanic and Atmospheric Administration) and printing them to the console.
-For a given zip code, a seven-day forecast can print in Fahrenheit or Celsius.
+`forecastcmd` is a Python package for retrieving forecasts from NOAA (National Oceanic and Atmospheric Administration) and printing them to the console.
+For a given zip code, `forecastcmd` can print a seven-day forecast in Fahrenheit or Celsius.

 ## Requirements